Bidyendu Mohan Deb: Awards and honors

 A guest scholar of the Kyoto University in 1989 and an honorary professor of the Jawaharlal Nehru Centre for Advanced Scientific Research from 1992 to 2004, he received the Sir C. V. Raman Award in Physical Sciences of the University Grants Commission of India in 1988, Biennial Professor S. R. Palit Memorial Award of the Indian Association for the Cultivation of Science in 1995 and the FICCI Award in Physical Sciences in 1996.
 He is also a recipient of the Silver Medal (2000) and the Gold Medal (2015) of the Chemical Research Society of India.
 The list of award orations he has delivered include Linus Pauling Memorial Lecture of Mahatma Gandhi University (1996), Professor Sadhan Basu Memorial Lecture of the Indian National Science Academy (1999), Mitra Memorial Lecture of Delhi University (2000), A. V. Rama Rao Foundation Lecture of Jawaharlal Nehru Centre for Advanced Scientific Research (2003), Distinguished Lectures and Institute/University colloquia at a number of national institutions including Panjab University Colloquium of 2016.
 The Indian Academy of Sciences elected him as a fellow in 1984 and he became a fellow of the Indian National Science Academy in 1987.
-He is also an elected fellow of The World Academy of Sciences and the International Union of Pure and Applied Chemistry.
+He is also an elected part of The World Academy of Sciences and the International Union of Pure and Applied Chemistry.
 In 2019, Deb was conferred a Life-time Achievement Award from the Indian Chemical Society (estd.
 1924) and received this at the Annual Convention of Chemists, Raipur, India.